Your step-by-step guide to building a Confluence knowledge base with Refined

 A theme allows you to apply your brand’s look and feel to your Confluence knowledge base.
 Themes consist primarily of colors and backgrounds, but there are more ways to make your brand come to life, including by adding custom imagery and branded iconography.

-You can apply a theme in the Site Builder by clicking the theme icon and selecting from a set of existing or default themes.
+You can apply a theme in the site structure by clicking the theme icon and selecting from a set of existing or default themes.
 You can also create a new theme under the Theme tab on the left-hand menu.

-Add your company logo under the Configuration tab (or via Settings on-prem).
+Add your company logo under the Configuration tab (or via Settings on Data Center).

-Learn how to theme your Refined for Confluence site in this video.
+Learn how to theme your Refined Sites for Confluence site in this video.

 4. Customize the landing pages on your Confluence knowledge base site